Registration can be a confusing process. We hope these tips will help make registration an easier experience!

 Plan out options before registration opens by seeing what classes you need to take on your course worksheet and when all of the sections are offered on the course section search function in Leopardweb.
 This will save you time if you go to register and find that your first choices are full.

 Build a smart schedule.
-Start will classes that have the fewest sections available (usually your major classes), as once you get those classes on your schedule you can work around them to add classes that have more sections offered in more days and times.
+Start with classes that have the fewest sections available (usually your major classes), as once you get those classes on your schedule you can work around them to add classes that have more sections offered in more days and times.

 Some sections go together.
 When you look at sections on the course section search, the lectures and labs that are listed sequentially go together (for example, the lecture COMP1000-01 would go with the lab COMP1000-02).
 You can't mix and match lecture and lab sections (such as COMP1000-01 and a lab COMP1000-11).

 Register for co-requisites at the same time.
 Co-requisites are courses that you have to take at the same time (such as INDS2000 and INDS2300).
 You must register for all co-requisites at the same time; the registration system will not register you for anything if you only try to register for one part of a co-requisite pair.
 You can see if a course has co-requisites by clicking on the five-digit CRN and then clicking on the course title.

 Check your registration status.
 You can see this on Leopardweb by clicking on the Student tab and then on the link for registration.
 This status will tell you when you can start to register and if you have any holds that would prevent you from registering.
 You can also check your degree audit (also through the Student tab, but through the student records link) to make sure your classes are satisfying degree requirements.